suchja/statiq-website-example/input/guide/deployment/github-pages.md

 `GitHubOwner`, `GitHubName`, `GitHubToken`, (and optionally `GitHubBranch`) settings elsewhere (like an `appsettings.json` file).
 These methods are just a convenience for setting those values.
 The GitHub deployment will automatically take place if those settings are defined, regardless of how or where they were set.

+Keep in mind that although this approach can use a GitHub Action (as shown above), there is an alternative way of using GitHub Actions for deployment to GitHub pages.